r0x0r/pywebview/README.md

     primitive type or an object.
 Objects are converted to `dict` on the Python side.
 Functions are executed in separate threads and are not thread-safe.
   * `options` - parameters to `create_window` passed as a dict. `title` and `js_api` parameters are ignored.

+  Note: You cannot use hash links (anchors) with this function.

 - `webview.create_window(title, url='', js_api=None, width=800, height=600, resizable=True, fullscreen=False,